 Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
 They can:

-Apply the mitigation mechanisms of subclause 6.53.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of of ISO/IEC 24772-1:2024 6.53.5.

 Prohibit the use of unsafe programming practices by using the pragma Restrictions() to prevent the inadvertent use of unsafe language constructs.